Rerooting multi-type branching trees: the infinite spine case: Applications

 Let $1 \le \kappa \le d$ be a coordinate satisfying $a_\kappa >0$.
 By \cite[Prop.
 2.1]{MR3769811} (see also \cite{MR2469338}) it holds

 It follows by Equations~\eqref{eq:red2mono} and~\eqref{eq:oins} that the event~\eqref{eq:cond} implies that a random number of critical $(\#_\kappa \bm{T}^\kappa-1)$-Galton--Watson trees has total size $k_\kappa(n)$.
-The total population of a critical mono-type Galton--Watson tree is heavy--tailed, yielding for any $\epsilon>0$
+The total population of a critical mono-type Galton--Watson tree assumes an integer $n$ with probability $\exp(o(n))$, yielding for any $\epsilon>0$

 This verifies Assumption~\eqref{eq:boundassumption}.
 Let $v_n^\kappa$ denote a uniformly selected vertex of type $\kappa$ of the tree $\bm{T}_n$.
 It follows by Theorem~\ref{te:convfringe} that

 Using~\eqref{eq:aso}, we deduce: \begin{theorem} Let $\mathfrak{G}_0 \subset \mathfrak{G}$ be a subset such that $a_i>0$ for at least one type $i \in \mathfrak{G}_0$.
 Let $\eta$ be an independent random type from $\mathfrak{G}_0$ drawn with probability $\Pr{\eta= i} = a_i / \sum_{j \in \mathfrak{G}_0} a_j$.
 Let $v_n$ denote a vertex of $\bm{T}_n$ that is uniformly selected among all vertices with type in $\mathfrak{G}_0$.
 Then